Plus500 – Review Introduction

 Is Plus500 Legal in the UK?

 Some investors wonder, “Can you use Plus500 in the UK?”
 Luckily, the answer is yes.
 It has approval from the Financial Conduct Authority to offer CFDs.
+However, you should have in mind that you cannot trade crypto CFDs in the UK.

 How Much Is the Plus500 Minimum Deposit?